ISG-ICS/AsterixDBPump/README.md

 For now it is builtin supporting twitter.ds_tweet.

 ### Assumptions:
-You have already have twitter.ds_tweet and TweetFeed setup on both source and destination AsterixDB.
+You have already have twitter.ds_tweet setup on both source and destination AsterixDB.
+Also TweetFeed should be enabled on the destination side.

 ### Requirements:
  - python@3.6+